GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/03.101-200/01.101-110/06.There's-a-Song-in-the-Air/docs.md

 title: 106.
 There's a Song in the Air
 metadata:
     description:
-    keywords: Church Hymnal, There's a Song in the Air, There&#039;s a song in the air!,
+    keywords: Church Hymnal, There's a Song in the Air, There's a song in the air!,
     author: Brian Onang'o
 ---